Small businesses are still in danger, facing an increasing number of attacks in 2022

 To prevent such losses, business owners need to take better care of their business’s online security.
 A company’s cybersecurity begins first and foremost with its employees.
 According to public reports, the average employee has access to over 11 million files.
 The information that they have access to can vary from financial information or customer data to the secrets of their company's development.
 Cybercriminals are aware of this, which is why most attacks on companies are conducted through its employees, who are often untrained in the cyber-risks associated with their role.

-TOP 5 countries with the highest growth in Trojan-PSW attacks in the first trimester of 2022 in the comparison with the same period in 2021
+TOP 5 countries with the highest growth in Trojan-PSW attacks in the first quarter of 2022 in the comparison with the same period in 2021

 TOP 5 countries attacked through RDP between January and March 2022